-Goji berries are known as the wolfberry, a small red berry grown in the south of China.
+Goji berries are known as the wolfberry – a small red berry grown in the south of China.

-Goji berries are a great “superfood.”
-Goji berries have earned the title “superfood” because of their nutrient density and antioxidant content packed in a small volume.
-If you’ve never tried a goji berry they taste like a raisin and a cranberry mixed together.
+Goji berries have earned the title as a superfood because of their great nutrient density and antioxidant content.
+This medicinal plant is traditionally grown in the south of China where they have been used to treat many health ailments such as eye and kidney issues.
+If you’ve never had a goji berry before, they taste like a raisin and cranberry have been mixed together!

 Nutrient Breakdown of Goji Berries:

-Vitamin C — 35-163% DV
+- Vitamin C | 27% DV

-Vitamin B2 — 100% DV
+- Vitamin B2 | 63% DV

 - Zinc | 15% DV